porsager/postgres/README.md

 ## Error handling

 Errors are all thrown to related queries and never globally.
-Errors coming from PostgreSQL itself are always in the [native Postgres format](https://www.postgresql.org/docs/current/errcodes-appendix.html), and the same goes for any [Node.js errors](https://nodejs.org/api/errors.html#errors_common_system_errors) eg. coming from the underlying connection.
+Errors coming from database itself are always in the [native Postgres format](https://www.postgresql.org/docs/current/errcodes-appendix.html), and the same goes for any [Node.js errors](https://nodejs.org/api/errors.html#errors_common_system_errors) eg. coming from the underlying connection.

 Query errors will contain a stored error with the origin of the query to aid in tracing errors.

-Query errors will also contain the `query` string and the `parameters` which are not enumerable to avoid accidentally leaking confidential information in logs.
-To log these it is required to specifically access `error.query` and `error.parameters`.
+Query errors will also contain the `query` string and the `parameters`.
+These are not enumerable to avoid accidentally leaking confidential information in logs.
+To log these it is required to specifically access `error.query` and `error.parameters`, or set `debug: true` in options.

 There are also the following errors specifically for this library.